gwexploratoryaudits/brla_explore/R2Audits/Athena/README.md

 We can show that the *Athena* approach greatly improves efficiency.
 In fact, when compared to *R2 BRAVO*, *Athena* requires only about half the number of ballots for a 90\% stopping probability across a wide range of margins. *Athena* is also more efficient than the application of the *BRAVO* rule ballot-by-ballot when ballots are drawn in rounds.
 This implies that, when ballots are drawn in rounds, keeping track of the order of the samples is not useful for efficiency; it is better to use *Athena*.

+For simplicity here, we describe the Minerva audit first.

+## Minerva

 Consider a two-contestant contest with no invalid votes.
 Let `x` be the announced fractional tally for the winner.

 Suppose the risk limit of the audit is <img src="https://render.githubusercontent.com/render/math?math=\large\alpha%3D0.1">